 - Security knowing the only people in the network are members of your congregation

-- Youth groups can meet without the dangers posed by other social media channels
+- Safety for youth groups—and others—to meet without the dangers posed by other social media channels

 - A place to discuss activities or service directly related to the congregation

 Mike Simon, President of Simon Solutions Inc., explains, “People desire deeper personal connections with one another, and are constantly looking for ways to accomplish this within their busy lifestyles . . .
 The internet is becoming the number one method of Christians to stay connected to their small groups, encourage and support Christian relationships, and draw others to Christ.”

 If you feel a closed network would benefit your church, make sure your new software has an option for a private, member-only community.

 5. Does it allow ways for members of my church to connect with one another?

 A study to determine the causes of member attrition determined that “people need to be legitimately tied into social groups” to feel like they belong.
 They suggest it may also be important for isolated people (e.g., divorced, singles, youth) to feel like they fit into a group, even if that group doesn’t include the entire congregation.

 Church software should provide ways for members to connect in, or outside of church, individually or in small groups.
 This can be done through member directories, organized classes, forums, or church-sponsored activities.

 6. Can I track the needs or interests of my congregation?